 Workers with preexisting injuries are not excluded from receiving workers’ compensation.
 Generally, workers may receive benefits if a work-related injury aggravated their pre-existing condition.

 However, these types of cases can be complex, and workers should seek the counsel of an experienced lawyer in their local area.
-Our South Jersey workers’ compensation lawyers are dedicated to helping injured workers successfully navigate the system so they can obtain the compensation to which they are entitled.
+Our workers’ compensation lawyers are dedicated to helping injured workers successfully navigate the system so they can obtain the compensation to which they are entitled.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks LLP Help Workers Obtain Benefits for Repetitive Motion Injuries
+The Repetitive Stress Injury Lawyers at Pietras Saracino Smith & Meeks LLP Help Workers Obtain Benefits for Repetitive Motion Injuries